|

 Mother,

-That even with Thee for Mother, and though I am wide awake,
+this is the grief that sorely grieves my heart, That even with Thee for Mother, and though I am wide awake,

 There should be robbery in my house.